icebob/moleculer-java-site/src/serializers.md

 ```

 ::: warning SMILE dependencies
-To use SMILE Serializer, add the following dependency to the build script:
+To use SMILE `Serializer`, add the following dependency to the build script:
 [group: 'com.fasterxml.jackson.dataformat', name: 'jackson-dataformat-smile', version: '2.10.0'](https://mvnrepository.com/artifact/com.fasterxml.jackson.dataformat/jackson-dataformat-smile)
 :::

 ## Custom Serializer

-Custom Serializer module can be created.
+Custom `Serializer` module can be created.
-To make your own Serializer, you need to derive it from the `services.moleculer.serializer.Serializer`
+To make your own `Serializer`, you need to derive it from the services.moleculer.serializer.`Serializer`
-superclass, and implement the `write` and `read` methods.
+superclass, and implement the "write" and "read" methods.

 **Create custom Serializer**